Federal Historic Rehabilitation Tax Credit

 - Credit must be claimed over five years.

 - A former 10% non-certified rehabilitation credit for pre-1936 buildings was repealed.

 - Transition rules to qualify for prior law require building ownership before January 1, 2018 and project completion within strict timeframes.
 Implications of certain aspects of the transition rules will be clarified in the coming months.

 - A strict set of requirements for retaining existing internal structure and external walls in place.

 - It is 20% credit on all hard and soft costs related to the rehabilitation of a historic building.

-- The building is at least 50 years old or older.
+- Generally, the building must be at least 50 years old.

 - The combined hard and soft costs, called qualified rehabilitation expenditures (QREs) or eligible costs on which the 20% credit is based, must exceed the developer’s adjusted basis in the building.

-- It must be listed on the National Register of Historic Places to claim the credit.
-Any building that is a minimum of 50 years old and retains some of it original integrity may qualify for listing on the Register.
+- The building must be listed on the National Register of Historic Places (either individually or in a district), or be in a federally certified local district, to claim the credit.
+Any building that is a minimum of 50 years old and retains some of it original integrity may qualify for designation.